-16.9.1 Drilling and Blasting
+16.10.1 Drilling and Blasting

-Because rock strength test and compression test work have not been done for Cotabambas deposit, Amec Foster Wheeler estimated powder factor values of approximately 0.28 kg/t and 0.24 kg/t for mineralized material and for waste material, respectively.
-The average drill penetration rate for mineralized material and waste was estimated to be 38 m/h.
-Typical pattern designs assumed Atlas Copco PV271 drill equipment with a 251 mm of drill diameter size.
+Because rock strength test and compression test work have not been done for Cotabambas deposit, estimated powder factor values of approximately 0.30 kg/t for mill feed and 0.28 kg/t for waste rock are used.
+The average drill penetration rate for mineralized material and waste is estimated to be 28 m/h.
+Typical pattern designs assume Atlas Copco PV271 drill equipment with a 251 mm of drill diameter size and average blast hole spacing between 7.5-8 m.

-For the pre-strip mining two drills are required, and for the peak years of production, four Atlas Copco PV271 drills are required.
+For the pre-strip mining, six drills are required and for the peak years of production, seven Atlas Copco PV271 drills are required.

-No hydrogeological studies were available at the time of the study and since there was no evidence of ground water during exploration drillings (according client information), Amec Foster Wheeler did not consider pit dewatering requirements.
-However, to determine the blasting requirements, a water resistant emulsion was assumed (ANFO/emulsion type 65%/35%) to account for the rainy season.
+No hydrogeological studies are currently available and since there is no evidence of ground water during exploration drilling (according to client information), pit dewatering requirements are not considered at this stage.
+However, a cost allowance is included to account for some pit dewatering.
+To determine the blasting requirements, a water resistant emulsion is assumed to account for some wet loading conditions.
+A 50/50 split between emulsion and ANFO is assumed.

-16.9.2 Loading
+16.10.2 Loading

-The primary production loading fleet for mineralized material and waste will consist of three 34 m3 hydraulic shovels and two 17 m3 front-end loaders (FEL).
-For the purposes of the PEA, the shovels were assumed to be CAT 6060B models, and the FEL as CAT 994 models.
+The primary production loading fleet for mineralized material and waste will consist of five 34 m3 hydraulic shovels.
+For the purposes of the PEA, the shovels were assumed to be CAT 6060B models.